 Palace of Charles of Lorraine

-The palace is closed for renovation works until 2019, when it will reopen to host the exhibition “The World of Bruegel in Black and White“.
+The palace hosts the exhibition “The World of Bruegel in Black and White“.
+It is only accessible with an exhibition ticket.

 Charles of Lorraine was the governor of the Austrian Netherlands from 1744 to 1780.
 He was an avid art and science enthusiast and collector.
 His palace, the construction of which started in 1757, later housed the Royal Library’s reading rooms.